 All Maine Maritime Academy students are required to have a Windows compatible laptop computer and printer.
+Note: Certain majors will require software that does not run on a Mac.

 MMA Laptop Purchasing Program

 MMA has a laptop purchasing program through GovConnection.